sunofsparda/workspace/trouble/README.md

 Where is JAVA_HOME and what is it?

-JAVA_HOME it is varaible and it stores java home location, / Where is tomcat installed?
+JAVA_HOME it is varaible and it stores Java runtime environment location

+Where is tomcat installed?
+tomcat : /opt/apache/tomcat/7.0.62/

 What is CATALINA_HOME?
+The variable CATALINA_HOME is a configuration property that stores the location of the Catalina files.

 What users run httpd and tomcat processes?
-How is it configured?
+How is it configured? ps -ef | grep httpd ps -ef | grep tomcat

-What configuration files are used to make components work with each other?
+What configuration files are used to make components work with each other? workers.properties vhost.conf

 What does it mean: “load average: 1.18, 0.95, 0.83”?
+The load average represents the average system load over a period of time.